 California does not completely prohibit the use of ATVs and UTVs.
 It is allowed in the following situations.

-- In the case of crossing a highway that has two lanes.
-Make sure to cross it at 90 degrees or perpendicularly and at a safe time.
+- When crossing a highway with two lanes, cross it at 90 degrees or perpendicularly and at a safe time.

-- Some roads are specifically marked for the use of both side-by-sides and regular vehicles.
+- Some roads are specifically marked for using both side-by-side and regular vehicles.
 These stretches are usually not more than 3 miles and are made for connecting off-road trails.

 - The driver must be wearing a helmet.